MaxITService/Console2Ai/readme.md

 ![Demo GIF](Promo/Gif_Demo.gif)

--   **Console Buffer to AI Prompt:** The main feature is capturing text from your PowerShell console buffer (the last N lines, you specify, 180 by default) and sending it directly to the AI as part of the prompt.
+-   **PowerShell Transcript to AI Prompt:** The main feature is capturing text from your PowerShell session transcript (the last N lines, you specify, 200 by default) and sending it directly to the AI as part of the prompt.
 This provides context from your recent commands and their output.
-You are unfortunately limited to what you see on screen.
-To capture more, you need to: in settings of your PowerShell profile, disable "Scroll to input when typing" and make window as big as possible and use Ctrl + Mousewheel to change scaling, the more you see, the more will be captured.
+Unlike the screen buffer version, this transcript-based approach captures your console history even when it's scrolled out of view, giving you more comprehensive context for AI assistance.
 -   **Alt+C Hotkey:** Quick access to AI command suggestion with a simple keyboard shortcut.
 (What you typed as prompt will be REPLACED with ready to press enter command)
 -   **Alt+S Hotkey:** Instantly start a conversational AI session with your console history and current query.
 -   **Context Control:** Specify how many lines of console history (1-1999) to include in the AI prompt.
 Simply type a number before prompt and let it go! like "50 explain the last few commands and suggest an optimization" - number will be automatically picked up and parsed into console history line count.
 -   **Session Logging:** Save your recent console lines to a text file for reference.

-When you press Alt+C, the script analyzes your current input line, captures the specified number of console history lines, and sends everything to `aichat`.
+When you press Alt+C, the script analyzes your current input line, captures the specified number of transcript history lines, and sends everything to `aichat`.
 The AI response then replaces your current input line in the console.
 Aichat is free and open source application.

 ## 📋 Prerequisites